 Turning the Tools of the Liberal International Order Upside Down

 Multilateral international organizations are a key part of the rules-based global liberal order, facilitating global and regional cooperation, and shared notions of human rights, democracy, and capitalism.
 But the number and influence of regional international organizations (RIOs) with powerful authoritarian members is on the rise, helping to stall democratization and promote autocratic regimes.
-In this episode of Talking Policy, IGCC fellow Christina Cottiero charts the growth of authoritarian RIOs since the end of World War II and analyzes their pathways for influence, including through election monitoring, peacekeeping, and development assistance.
+In this episode of Talking Policy, host Lindsay Morgan talks with IGCC fellow Christina Cottiero as she charts the growth of authoritarian RIOs since the end of World War II and analyzes their pathways for influence, including through election monitoring, peacekeeping, and development assistance.

 In recent years, scholars and journalists have documented declines in democracy worldwide—from Latin America, to Europe, the Middle East, and even the United States.
 You are part of a new IGCC initiative that looks at one piece of that puzzle, which is the rise of authoritarian international organizations.

 We focus on inter-governmental organizations where most of the member states are non-democracies.
 We’re particularly interested in regional international organizations, where membership is limited to countries in a particular region.
 Some relatively well-known examples are the League of Arab States the Shanghai Cooperation Organization.

 In a new working paper with Steph Haggard, you note that these organizations have proliferated in recent years.
 How prevalent are they?

 We focus on organizations that are involved in issues like political security and financial cooperation.
 We’ve found that since World War II there have been 92 regional organizations like this, where the majority of members or all of the members are non-democratic.
 Around 70 are currently active.
 It’s a pretty significant number of organizations.
 Every region where you find non democracies, you’ll find these organizations, but they’re most common in Africa.